Terney: Climate

 Terney has a humid continental climate (Köppen Dfb).
-Due to the influence of the cold Oyashio Current summers are up to 6 C-change cooler than in Harbin, and that cold current produces a marked seasonal lag, so the September is on average warmer than June.
+Due to the influence of the cold Oyashio Current summers are up to 6 C-change cooler than in Harbin, and that cold current produces a marked seasonal lag, so that September is on average warmer than June.
 Despite the fairly heavy rainfall due to orographic influences from mountains near the Pacific, Terney is much sunnier than nearby localities on the Sakhalin Island.